FAQ

 What LLM providers are supported?

 AGLedger is LLM-agnostic.
-The critical accountability path does not depend on model quality.
-Our testbed runs agents from Anthropic, OpenAI, Google, and Amazon across every integration pattern.
+The accountability path does not depend on model quality.
+The testbed runs agents from Anthropic, OpenAI, Google, and Amazon across every integration pattern.
 Some providers fabricate IDs or invent schema fields when asked to self-document; in deployments where the enterprise system writes the records (and the agent only triggers them), accountability works across every provider tested.

-How do agents integrate with AGLedger?
+How do automated systems integrate with AGLedger?

 Does AGLedger work with LangChain, CrewAI, or AutoGen?